This details all the information about the job posting. To submit your resume, click on the 'Submit your Resume to this Job' button.

 B. Skills and Abilities

-Ability to work effectively in an interdisciplinary team environment.
+Ability to work effectively as part of an interdisciplinary team.